Treatment

 For one-third of those with the bipolar diathesis, Dr Goodwin went on to say, "SSRIs have been terrible."

 "At this point," he said.
 "We cannot recommend [Lamictal] as a first line treatment."
-As an add-on, he added, it is better.
-Lamictal also has positive evidence in preventing depressive episodes.
+As an add-on in maintenance treatment, he added, it is better.
+(STEP-BD found 24 percent durable recovery with Lamictal as an add-on.)

 Seroquel, in the meantime, has five "compelling" studies going for it.
 Zyprexa and Symbyax (Zyprexa and Prozac in one pill) also have positive studies, but there are side effects issues.